AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/data-landing-zone.md

 >[!AVAILABILITY]
 >
 >This section applies to implementations of Experience Platform running on Amazon Web Services (AWS).
 Experience Platform running on AWS is currently available to a limited number of customers.
-To learn more about the supported Experience Platform infrastructure, see the Experience Platform multi-cloud overview.
+To learn more about the supported Experience Platform infrastructure, see the [Experience Platform multi-cloud overview](https://experienceleague.adobe.com/en/docs/experience-platform/landing/multi-cloud).

+Using a client of choice, perform the operations below to get credentials and connect to your Data Landing Zone instance provisioned on AWS.

 >[!BEGINSHADEBOX]